DaTechNinja/anti-pop-under/README.md

 # Anti Pop-under

-Attempts to disable pop-under scripts from working when clicking elements on a site.
+### This user script attempts to disable pop-under scripts from working when clicking elements on a site.